LuposX/sentdex_fixed_market_stock/README.md

 -**YAHOO_INDEX_GSPC.csv** (can be found in the **dataset** folder)
 -**[intraQuarter](https://pythonprogramming.net/downloads/intraQuarter.zip/)**

 I also would recomend to either create the datasets you need, in the file you downloaded, with other python scripts from me (from the **source** folder) or to download the corresponding **datasets** from my folder.
-Else it might not work.
+Do not use your own Datasets.

 3. Make sure to change, in the files you downloaded, the lines to the location of your **datasets** when needed.